 You can control or delay diabetic neuropathy and its complications by keeping tight control of your blood sugar and taking good care of your feet.

 Blood sugar control: Use a home blood sugar monitor to check your blood sugar and make sure it consistently stays within the target range.
 Shifts in blood sugar levels can stimulate nerve damage.

 Foot care: Taking good care of your feet at home and regular foot examines from the doctor.

-Doubts about Diabetic Neuropathy contact our LiveRight Doctors for free consultation
+Having doubts about Diabetic Neuropathy?
+Then contact our LiveRight Doctors for a free consultation